u1qqlv/SURVIV.IO-PRO-HACK/README.md

 (Only if you know js programming language)

+## History:
+Hack was freezing because of surviv.io DEVS with their inti-cheat system I abandoned and not I try to revive the hack.

-# Other Hack:
+## Other Hack:
 Guys go check other hack: https://github.com/IceHacks/SurvivCheatInjector

 ## :warning: Warning!
-All actions you take at your own risk.
+### All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.

-Hippity hoppity it's your own responsibility!
+### Hippity hoppity it's your own responsibility!